pricardo03/azure-docs.es-es/articles/active-directory/conditional-access/troubleshoot-conditional-access-what-if.md

 La herramienta What If se encuentra en **Azure Portal** > **Azure Active Directory** > **Acceso condicional** > **What If**.

 ![Herramienta What If de Acceso condicional en el estado predeterminado](./media/troubleshoot-conditional-access-what-if/conditional-access-what-if-tool.png)

+> [!NOTE]
+> Actualmente, la herramienta What If no evalúa las directivas en modo de solo informe.

 ## <a name="gathering-information"></a>Recopilación de información